 Exploring a new place is always an exciting experience.
 However, for many travellers, venturing into foreign lands can also be daunting at times, particularly for non-native English speakers who have to deal with language barriers during a trip.

-Travelling the world is one of the most effective ways of improving your English language skills, and there are many things you can do along the way to help boost your confidence in your use of English.
+Travelling the world is one of the best ways to learn English and improve your English language skills, and there are many things you can do along the way to help boost your confidence in your use of English.

-Thankfully, not all classrooms have four walls.
-Here are 5 effective ways you can work on your English language skills while exploring the world.
+Here are 5 effective ways you can learn English while travelling.

 EFL schools in exotic locations offer the perfect environment for your language development, yet lessons tend to be overpriced.
 On the other hand, doing an online course means you get more individual attention, cheaper classes, and more freedom to travel.